iamnotnato/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

     * Required : A function that reverses the content of an array of integers.
     * Expected Results : Where n is the number of elements of the array.

-> 💡*Fun Fact : Quote by J.D.
+> 💬 *Quote : J.D.
 Salinger — "I'm a kind of paranoiac in reverse.
 I suspect people of plotting to make me happy."*

 <hr>